-Employees shall be recalled in reverse order they were laid off.
+Employees shall be recalled in the reverse order in which they were laid off.

 ARTICLE 16 SEPARABILITY

 In the event any provisions of this Agreement shall be or become invalid or unenforceable by reason of any final and binding court decision, as well as any Federal or State Law or Local Ordinance now existing or hereinafter enacted, such invalidity or unenforceability shall not affect the remainder of the provisions hereof, which shall remain in full force and effect.
 The invalid or unenforceable provision shall be subject to re-negotiation by the Parties within a reasonable period of time.